akaawase-bernard/WaveBreakingKinematics/README.md

 This will start a Jupyter notebook in a browser window.

 Before running the code, lets familiarize with the content.
-1. The data needed to test our code is available in the ` data/` directory.
+1. The data needed to test the code is available in the ` data/` directory.
 The main output of this code, which is the $\Lambda(c)$ data is saved in the `data/loc_output/` folder.
 2. In the `figs/` you will find all the plots generated while running the code.
-Plots of each frame will be saved seperately.
-E.g., `figs/breakers_013030/`
+About 10 figures are made per frame.
 3. The demo of the wave breaking detection and kinematics calculation is given in this notebook `cd ./code/breaking_kinematics_algorithm.ipynb`.
 Ideally, before running this script, you ought to have prepared the images with the `imgs_background_removal.py`script.
 Followed by the brightness thresholding `determine_brightness_threshold.ipynb`.
 Both scripts are in the `./code/auxiliary/` directory.
-For this dataset, this is what you should get!
+The results of the 3 datasets are given below.
 <div align="center">
     <img src="utils/brightness_thrsh.png" width="600">
 </div>

- NB: To run the test cases, you don't need to bother yourself, we have provided the outputs of the required steps.
+ NB: To run the test cases, we have provided the outputs of the required steps.

 ## Run Test Cases
 After activating your wbk environment, you can run the main script `./code/breaking_kinematics_algorithm.ipynb`.
 Ten (10) figures corresponding to the principal steps will be made and saved in the figs folder.
 Presently, the figs are occupied by our processing results.